aws-amplify/amplify-swift/CONTRIBUTING.md

 Create a commit with the proposed change changes:

-- Commit title and message (and PR title and description).
-- The title must be descriptive to the specific change.
-- No period at the end of the title.
 - Commit message should describe motivation.
 Think about your code reviewers and what information they need in order to understand what you did.
 If it's a big commit (hopefully not), try to provide some good entry points so it will be easier to follow.
-- Commit message should indicate which issues are fixed: `fixes #<issue>` or `closes #<issue>`.
-- Shout out to collaborators.
-- If not obvious (i.e. from unit tests), describe how you verified that your change works.
-- If this commit includes breaking changes, they must be listed at the top of the changelog as described above in the Pull Request Checklist.

 ### Step 6: Pull Request

 - Push your changes to your GitHub fork
-- Submit a Pull Requests on the aws-sdk-ios repo to the `master` branch and add one of the amplify-ios team members on it (kneekey23, @lawmicha, @wooj2, @palpatim, @royjit, @drochetti, @phani-srikar).
+- Submit a Pull Requests on the aws-sdk-ios repo to the `master` branch and add one of the amplify-ios team members on it (@kneekey23, @lawmicha, @wooj2, @palpatim, @royjit, @drochetti, @phani-srikar).
-- Please follow the PR checklist written below.
-We trust our contributors to self-check, and this helps that process!
+- The title of your PR must be descriptive to the specific change.
+- No period at the end of the title.
+- Pull Request message should indicate which issues are fixed: `fixes #<issue>` or `closes #<issue>`.
+- PR messaged should include shout out to collaborators.
+- If not obvious (i.e. from unit tests), describe how you verified that your change works.
+- If this PR includes breaking changes, they must be listed at the top of the changelog as described above in the Pull Request Checklist.
 - Discuss review comments and iterate until you get at least one “Approve”.
 When iterating, push new commits to the same branch.
-- Usually all these are going to be squashed when you merge to master. - The commit messages should be hints for you when you finalize your merge commit message.
+- Usually all these are going to be squashed when you merge to master.
 - Make sure to update the PR title/description if things change.
 - Rebase with master if the master branch has commits ahead of your fork.

 ### Step 7: Merge
 Once your PR has been approved and tested, go ahead and merge it into `master`!
-It will be released in the next Amplify release which we try to do biweekly on Thursday's.
+Barring any unforeseen circumstances, your changes will be released in our next version.
 Yay!!

 ## Troubleshooting

-Most build issues can be solved by [removing your derived data](https://iosdevcenters.blogspot.com/2015/12/how-to-delete-derived-data-and-clean.html) and doing a clean and build.
+Some build issues can be solved by [removing your derived data](https://iosdevcenters.blogspot.com/2015/12/how-to-delete-derived-data-and-clean.html) and doing a clean and build.
 For any other serious build issues, open a new issue or see if there is one existing that may have a fix on it.

 ## Related Repositories